Ask Experts Questions for FREE Help!

 New Member

-Originally Posted by petkeepr7789
+Quote Originally Posted by petkeepr7789

 Yesterday my cat's kittens were moving rapidly in her stomach and she starting having contractions at about 2:00pm.
 She hasn't done anything since!
 This morning I noticed her having some small contractions. (wave-like motions) I am wondering how long she can go on with having these contractions like this?
-How long do they usually have contractions for and should I be concerned or is it normal?
+How long do they usually have contractions for and should I be concerned or is it normal?:confused:

-you shouldn't be concerned about this...it really normal for her to be doing this...i hope you have fun with the kittens and the momma
+You shouldn't be concerned about this... it really normal for her to be doing this...
+I hope you have fun with the kittens and the momma

 New Member